Hermsi1337/docker-nodechef-cli/README.md

 ## Gitlab-CI

-I initially built this image in order to use it in my Gitlab-CI pipeline.
+I initially built this image in order to use it in my Gitlab-CI pipeline:

 ```yaml
 nodechef:dev: